Friday, 3 April 2026

 What is Lupus?

-The "Great Imitator": Lupus is notoriously difficult to diagnose because its signs and symptoms often perfectly mimic those of other ailments, like thyroid problems, Lyme disease, or fibromyalgia.
+The "Great Imitator": Lupus is notoriously difficult to diagnose because its symptoms often perfectly mimic other ailments such as thyroid disorders, Lyme disease, or fibromyalgia.

 Signs & Symptoms: Flares and Remission